 What is Apicha CHC Doing About It?

-Despite up-to-date data giving us some answers, we were still missing was critical information.
+Despite up-to-date data giving us some answers, we were still missing critical information.
 Without knowing what language HIV-positive APIs are speaking, we face an uphill battle in reaching API communities; from not knowing what materials to print, or which multi-lingual outreach staff to recruit.

 But we are not alone in our concern.
 New York State’s AIDS Institute reached out and met with us to learn our insights on what may have caused the increase.
 We took the opportunity to share how the data limitations prevent us from addressing this problem, and how we can mobilize given the limited information we had.
 They are currently working on giving us the missing data.